pchampio/othello-prolog/README.md

 edges.

-In depth 6 we have 3.8 million board analyzed finally to play an obvious shot find in depth 2.
+In depth 6 we have 3.8 million board analyzed, to play an obvious shot find in depth 2.
 Evidence appears: Alpha-Beta is still not the reincarnation of pure optimization ...